Willy Kitchen, LLB, MA, PhD

-Willy first taught for the Department as a part-time Archaeology tutor in 1998.
+Willy first taught for the Department as a part-time Archaeology tutor in 1997, whilst he was studying for his PhD at the University of Sheffield.
 He started work as Programme Co-ordinator for the part-time Foundation Programme in 2002, a programme which he directed through to 2014.
-He played a leading role in the institutional review of Foundation Year provision in 2013 which led to the introduction of a suite of new full-time degrees with Foundation Years, the latter taught within the Department, which now form a significant core of DLL’s work.
-Willy was appointed Head of the Department in September 2015.
+He played a leading role in the institutional review of Foundation Year provision in 2013, leading to the introduction of the suite of full and part-time degrees with Foundation Years which now form the core of DLL’s work.

 Along the way, Willy has turned his hand to subject areas as diverse as the archaeology of death, burial and ritual, contract law, bricks and local Sheffield history, and trigonometry.
 He received a Senate Award for Excellence in Learning and Teaching from the University in July 2008.

 Willy is DLL’s Director of Learning and Teaching, Chair (in rotation) of the University’s Extra-Faculty Learning and Teaching Committee, a member of the University’s Student Support Committee, Learning and Teaching Committee, and of Senate.
 He is co-convenor of the University’s Widening Participation Special Interest Group, a long-standing member of the Access Agreement Monitoring Group, and of the Maths and Statistics Help (MASH) Steering Group.

 Research interests and external roles